Estimate Time6 min

 Key takeaways

-• There are currently 3 main ways retail investors are gaining exposure to crypto: buying crypto directly, buying a crypto-related ETF, or buying crypto stocks.
+• There are currently 3 main ways retail investors can gain exposure to crypto: buying crypto directly, buying crypto ETPs or crypto-related ETFs, or buying crypto stocks.

-• Note that crypto may be more susceptible to market manipulation than securities, and crypto holders do not benefit from the same regulatory protections applicable to registered securities.
+• Note that the crypto industry may be more susceptible to market manipulation than securities, and direct holders of crypto do not benefit from the same regulatory protections applicable to registered securities.
 Also note that the future regulatory environment for crypto is uncertain.

-• Crypto is not insured by the Federal Deposit Insurance Corporation or the Securities Investor Protection Corporation.
+• Those who buy crypto directly should note that crypto is not insured by the Federal Deposit Insurance Corporation or the Securities Investor Protection Corporation.
 Only buy crypto with an amount you're willing to lose.

 Despite the dramatic ups and downs of the crypto market, interest in crypto is growing.
-And that growth has helped increase the diversity of investment options in the market.
+This growth has helped increase the diversity of investment options in the market.

 Retail investors looking to enter the market can now choose between buying crypto outright or buying a crypto-related asset.
 Those interested in the full experience of crypto ownership may opt for the former, while others may prefer indirect exposure through the latter.